requery/requery/README.md

     .get().list();
 ```

-Relationships: rather than collections such as sets, and lists which have to be materialized with
+Relationships: Instead of collections such as sets and lists which have to be materialized with
-all the results, you can use query results directly in side an entity: (sets and lists are supported to)
+all the results, use query results directly in an entity from which you can create a Stream,
+RxJava Observable or plain iterator. (sets and lists are supported to)

 ```java
 @Entity